Byron Looper: Career

 In 1992, Looper returned to Tennessee and became a Republican.
 He lost a race for the Tennessee House of Representatives in 1994, when he ran against incumbent legislator Jere Hargrove.

-In 1996, he legally changed his middle name from Anthony to "Low Tax" and ran successfully for the post of Putnam County Tax Assessor, defeating a 14-year incumbent after a campaign in which he did not make any public appearances nor participate in debates, instead relying heavily on negative campaign ads.
+In 1996, he legally changed his middle name from Anthony to "(Low Tax)" and ran successfully for the post of Putnam County tax assessor, defeating a 14-year incumbent named Bill Rippetoe after a campaign in which he did not make any public appearances nor participate in debates, instead relying heavily on negative campaign ads.

-As Tax Assessor, Looper used his office's equipment to send numerous press releases to Tennessee news media, making positive claims about himself and alleging various shortcomings on the part of other local officials.
-He seldom came to work, and there were many reports of irregularities in property tax assessments.
+As tax assessor, Looper used his office's equipment to send numerous press releases to Tennessee news media, making positive claims about himself and alleging various shortcomings on the part of other local officials.
+He seldom went to work, and many instances of irregularities in property tax assessments were reported.

-In March, 1998, following an investigation by the Tennessee Bureau of Investigation, Looper was indicted on 14 counts of official misconduct, theft of services and official oppression for theft, misuse of county property and misuse of county employees.
+In March 1998, following an investigation by the Tennessee Bureau of Investigation, Looper was indicted on 14 counts of official misconduct, theft of services and official oppression for theft, misuse of county property, and misuse of county employees.
 He claimed the charges were politically motivated due to Democratic control of Putnam County politics and the Tennessee General Assembly.
-The Cookeville Herald-Citizen newspaper regularly reported the Republican Tax Assessor's bizarre antics and public verbal assaults of Putnam County elected officials.
+The Cookeville Herald-Citizen newspaper regularly reported the Republican tax assessor's bizarre antics and public verbal assaults of Putnam County elected officials.
 The Tennessee Republican Party soon claimed no connection with Looper.

-The ouster suit led to Looper's removal from office in January, 1999.
+The ouster suit led to Looper's removal from office in January 1999.

-Looper also faced legal problems from a former girlfriend who sued him for $1.2 million, saying that she became pregnant and bore a child after he raped her and that he had used his official position to steal her house.
-Earlier he had run campaign ads in which he falsely represented the same girlfriend as his wife.
+Looper also faced legal problems from a former girlfriend, who sued him for $1.2 million, saying that she became pregnant and bore a child after he raped her and that he had used his official position to steal her house.
+Earlier, he had run campaign ads in which he falsely represented the same girlfriend as his wife.

 After Looper's removal from office and conviction for murder, prosecutors decided not to pursue the criminal indictments filed in March 1998.

 1998 political candidacies

-In the August 1998 primary, Looper sought the Republican nominations for both the Tennessee's 6th congressional district and the Tennessee State Senate.
-He failed in his quest for the Congressional House nomination, finishing third in a field of four, but he was unopposed for the state senate nomination.
+In the August 1998 primary, Looper sought the Republican nominations for both Tennessee's 6th congressional district and Tennessee's 15th Senate district.
+He failed to obtain the congressional nomination, finishing third in a field of four candidates, but he was unopposed for the state senate nomination.
 This set up his campaign against incumbent Democratic State Senator Tommy Burks.

 Burks had represented Putnam County in the state legislature for 28 years, including four two-year terms in the Tennessee House of Representatives and five four-year terms in the Tennessee State Senate.
 A farmer and an old-style conservative Southern Democrat, he was popular in his district.
-He usually won reelection with ease, and the 1998 campaign was expected to be no different.
+He usually won re-election with ease, and the 1998 campaign was expected to be no different.